‘New York, New York 2

 “Tell him he’s got the five million, plus another million for the cost of promoting the new title song in Hollywood.
 It’s called ‘New York, New York.’”

 “Call Marty.
 Read the LA papers in the morning.”
-I hung up.
+I hang up.

 I did my duty by notifying Marty – due diligence.
 ‘There is no joy in Mudville tonight.’

-The Lear was due in at 11pm.
-Jack & I took a limo to the Santa Monica Airport.
-Tommy came running into the waiting room, jumping into my arms.
-Bobby looked perturbed.
-Jack was relieved that we didn’t kiss.
-Liza glowed – she had adopted another gay pet.
+The Lear is due in at 11pm.
+Jack & I take a limo to the Santa Monica Airport.
+Tommy comes running into the waiting room, jumping into my arms.
+Bobby looks perturbed.
+Jack s relieved that we don’t kiss.
+Liza glows – she had adopted another gay pet.

-“You really expect me to sing after a long flight?” she complained.
+“You really expect me to sing after a long flight?” she complains.